Printables business is a type of digital business that allows a person who has graphic design skills to sell and monetize his products.

 Create an Ecourse:

-You can also create an e-course and teach people via your Blog how to make those designs.
+You can also create an e-course and teach people via your Blog on how to make those designs.

 You will make a ton of passive income from your course.